state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 Runner, task, and group are some pretty simple but essential concepts in Zrb.
 Let's look at a short description of each terminology.

 - __Task__: Zrb Task is the smallest unit of your workflow.
-- __Runner__: When a Task is registered into Zrb Runner, it will be accessible from the CLI.
+- __Runner__: Registering a Zrb Task into Zrb Runner will make it accessible from the CLI.
-- __Group__: Groups are like directory of Tasks.
-You can put related Tasks under the same Group, and you can make a nested Groups.
+- __Group__: Group is an umbrella for your Zrb Tasks.
+You can put related Tasks under the same Group.
+Furthermore, a Zrb Group might contain other Subgroups, forming a hierarchical structure.

 Let's discuss each terminology in more detail.